zwily/typus/README.markdown

     $ script/generate typus_migration
     $ rake db:migrate

-And finally create the first user:
+And finally create the first user.
+You can do it from a terminal, or going to the admin page.

     $ rake typus:seed email='john@example.com' RAILS_ENV=production